 Faculty members are not eligible to participate in the catastrophic leave program; however, a sick leave bank is established each year for use by faculty who meet certain criteria.
 See the Faculty Handbook for more information.

-In order to participate in the catastrophic leave program, eligible staff must:
+In order to participate in the catastrophic leave program, eligible staff must meet the following criteria:

-- Accrue vacation time and/or compensatory time and be covered by UNI's long term disability (LTD) insurance.
+- Accrue vacation time and compensatory time (if applicable) and are covered by UNI's long term disability (LTD) insurance.

-- Have a health condition that meets the definition of catastrophic illness or injury.
+- Have a medical condition that meets the definition of catastrophic illness or injury.

 - Exhaust all paid time off and have not met the 90 working day waiting period for long term disability (LTD) benefits.

-- Eligible employees who wish to request donated paid time off for their situation should contact Human Resource Services (HRS) and complete the catastrophic leave request form.
+- Eligible employees who wish to request donated paid time off for their situation should contact Human Resource Services (HRS) and complete the online catastrophic leave request.

 - HRS will contact the employee if additional medical documentation is needed before the request for donations is posted for contributions.

-- After verifying the eligible employee’s medical condition, a campus-wide email is sent to Staff with instructions regarding how to voluntarily contribute vacation or compensatory time.
+- After verifying the eligible employee’s medical condition, a campus-wide email will be sent to Staff with instructions regarding how to voluntarily contribute vacation or compensatory time.